cedadev/ceda-django-oidc/README.md

-# Django OIDC Backend
+# Django OIDC Extras

-OpenID Connect authentication backend for Django applications.
+Extra utilities for Django apps using mozilla-django-oidc